 Place a shallow pan or tray beneath the valve tailpiece and slowly turn on the shutoff valve and watch for leaks.
 The toilet tank will fill with water and the toilet will be ready for use once it is full.
 If you see any leaks, slightly tighten the connections until the leak stops.

 Finally, install the toilet seat, as directed by the manufacturer.
 Kohler toilets do not come with a toilet seat, so you'll need to purchase this separately.

-Eama is one of the best companies in Canada that offers Backflow and Plumbing services in Oakville, Brampton, Halton, Mississauga, Toronto, and Peel.
+Eama is one of the best companies in Canada that offers Plumbing services in Oakville, Brampton, Halton, Mississauga, Toronto, and Peel.
 If you have any problem with your plumbing system at home or your office, please do not hesitate to contact us!